 Check which airline best suits your needs and bring a familiar-smelling comforter or toy helps to help settle your baby.

 Choose the best seats

 Several airlines, including British Airways and Emirates, allow you to choose your seats online as soon as you have booked your flight.
 Bassinet seats are usually located at bulkheads.
-For other seat types, check www.seatguru.com for your aircraft type (verify if need be with the aircraft type map on your airline's website) and this shows all the pros and cons of every seat.
-I find that if there are two of you traveling with an infant on a wide-body aircraft with a 3-4-3 configuration, then the two seats in the '4' section either DE or FG are the best.
+For other seat types, check www.seatguru.com for your aircraft type (verify if need be with the aircraft type map on your airlines website) and this shows all the pros and cons of every seat.
+I find that if there are two of you travelling with an infant on a wide body aircraft with a 3-4-3 configuration, then the two seats in the '4'section either DE or FG are the best.
 These mean you do not have to climb over anyone or have anyone climbing over you.
 However, if you are breastfeeding you may prefer a window seat for a little more privacy.